Stunning coastal scenery, legends of smuggling, and plenty of fish and chips!

 This hostel affords a fantastic view of Whitby Abbey and the sea, and you’ll soon be getting to know your fellow walking companions over a cup of tea.

 We’ll be heading out to dinner at around 8pm, so let us know if you plan on arriving after this time.
 Dinner will be in town, at one of the fantastic local fish and chip restaurants.
+Please note the cost of this meal is not included in the weekend.

 To make the most of the coastline, our ‘plan A’ is to get bussed out to Staithes and to walk the 10 miles back to Whitby along the coastal trail, which also forms part of the Cleveland Way.